 I am a Clinical Psychologist registered with the Health and Care Professions Council (HCPC).

 I have extensive experience working in psychological teams in the NHS and charitable organisations since 2004.
 My specialism is working with adults with a range of difficulties.
 Some of these commonly include anxiety, depression, relationship difficulties, obsessive compulsive disorder, low self-esteem, childhood and adulthood abuse, post-traumatic stress disorder, domestic violent experiences, eating disorders, difficulties regulating emotions, and work-related difficulties.
 I am also experienced with working with veterans.
-I continue to maintain a role working in adult mental for the NHS part-time, alongside private practice.

 Training, qualifications & experience

 I completed my doctorate in clinical psychology at The University of Leicester; this is the professional qualification required to practice as a Clinical Psychologist.
 Prior to this, I obtained a Bachelors of Science degree in Psychology (University of Liverpool), in addition to a Postgraduate Certificate in Psychological Therapies (University of Nottingham), Advanced Diploma Cognitive Behavioural Skills (University of Derby), and Counselling Skills, (Counselling and Psychotherapy Central Awarding Body).
 I continue to undertake regular professional development training.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.